Requirements for New to District Teachers

 The District covers the cost of all materials for the core classes.
 (ND will be responsible for paying for the credit if they choose to take the course for credit.
 B7 Inservice credit is offered at no cost to the ND teacher.

 Completion of Core Requirements through Demonstration of Proficiency

 For those ND teachers with prior experience who feel they have mastered the core instructional areas, an alternative to participation in the classes is available.
 With the approval of the building principal, a teacher can demonstrate their proficiency in the designated areas.
-During a teacher's observations and evaluation visits performance of these skills may be used to fulfill the course requirements.
-In the management, planning, and instruction components the principal will be the person authorized to evaluate whether an employee possesses the skill necessary to demonstrate proficiency.
+During a teacher's observations and evaluation visits, performance of these skills may be used to fulfill the course requirements.
+For the management, planning, and instruction components the principal is authorized to evaluate whether an employee possesses the skill necessary to demonstrate proficiency.

-The proficiency form should be sent to the Professional Development Office at Fort Boise Attn: Peer Assistant Program Facilitator, who will keep records of completion of these components.
+The proficiency form should be sent to the Peer Assistants at Fort Boise, who will keep records of completion of these components.